A father at the bedside of his son, a surfer and a woman who stayed behind with her beloved pets are among wildfire victims

 Charles Mortimer

-The Los Angeles County Medical Examiner identified Charles Mortimer as one of the victims of the Palisades Fire.
+The Los Angeles County Medical Examiner identified Charles Mortimer, 84, as one of the victims of the Palisades Fire.

+Mortimer, best known as Charlie, will be fondly remembered as a man who “truly lived life to its fullest,” his family said in a statement shared by his niece Meredith Mortimer.

+“He was a world traveler, a sun worshipper and an avid sports fan,” the family’s statement said, adding that he finally got to see his “beloved” Chicago Cubs baseball team win the World Series.

 The office lists his causes of death as acute myocardial infarction, effects of smoke inhalation, thermal injuries, and coronary artery atherosclerosis.